ahampriyanshu/ahampriyanshu.github.io/src/blog/expermenting-with-personal-finance/equity-markets-for-dummies-fundamental-analysis.md

 tags: ['equity-markets', 'fundamental-analysis', 'technical-analysis']
 ---

 In the first part of this series, we figured out what the equity markets are and some important concepts.
 Now comes the harder question - Out of 5500+ listed companies, which ones should you even think about owning?
 Fundamental analysis provided a bunch of rules that will allow us to filter out few companies that clear the basic checks.

-## Analysis Framework

 At a very high level, your investing journey revolves around just two questions:

-- **What to buy/sell?** → Quality of the business
+- What to buy/sell? → Quality of the business
-- **When to buy/sell?** → Timing and price
+- When to buy/sell? → Timing and price

-### Fundamental Analysis answers: **"WHAT to buy?"**
+## What to buy?

 When you do fundamental analysis, you are not trying to finesse a line going up and down on a chart.
 You are investing into a real business with real products, employees, and customers(and hopefully a long term vision).

-**What it is:** Understanding the business, its financials, management, and industry to decide if the company is worth owning for years.
+**What it is:** Understanding the business, its financials, management, and industry to decide if the company is worth owning for long term.

 **What it uses:**
 - Annual reports and financial statements